ridvikpal/CarCartAPI/README.md

 #### Return a Specific Make and Model

-You can easily find used car listings for a specific make and model using the URL extension `carcostapi/search_model`.
+You can easily find used car listings for a specific make and model by sending a `GET` request the URL extension `carcostapi/search_model`.
 You must provide the `String` parameters `make` and `model`.
 You can also provide another optional `boolean` parameter called `low_price` to sort the listings by the lowest price.

 ##### Example